Zen-Watch/api-client-examples/README.md

 # Zen.watch Event API
-Examples to invoke Zen.Watch APIs
+Examples to invoke Zen.Watch Events APIs

 **Note:** This is a deprecated version of the Event SDK, a newer version is in the works.
 Please check the projects / open issues to learn more about the new events sdk.